Alternatives to Encryption

 Why this isn't enough

-When your community considers encryption, push for these alternatives:
+When your community considers encryption, fight for these alternatives in order of priority:

 Priority 1